 Being thorough and fair

-An effective complaint system makes sure staff take a thorough, proportionate and balanced look into the issues raised by a complaint, and makes sure people get a fair and open answer to their questions based on the facts and takes full accountability for mistakes identified.
+An effective complaints system makes sure staff take a thorough, proportionate and balanced look into the issues raised by a complaint.
+It gives people a fair and open answer to their questions based on the facts, and takes full accountability for mistakes identified.

-- Organisations make sure staff are properly trained and have the appropriate level of experience and authority to take a thorough look into complaints.
+- Organisations make sure staff are properly trained and have the appropriate level of experience and authority to look into complaints thoroughly.

-- Organisations make sure all staff who look at complaints have the appropriate resources, support and protected time to do so in order to consistently meet the expectations given in this Framework.
+- Organisations make sure all staff who look at complaints have the appropriate resources, support and protected time to do so in order to meet these expectations consistently.

-- All staff handling complaints do so impartially.
+- All staff who handle complaints do so fairly.
 Where possible, organisations make sure they assign complaints to staff who have had no prior involvement or who have no actual or perceived conflict of interest.
-Where that is not possible, staff take clear steps to demonstrate their impartiality and how they will avoid any conflict of interest.
+Where this is not possible, staff take clear steps to demonstrate how they have looked at the issues fairly.

-- Organisations publish a local complaints procedure that meets the standards set out in this Framework.
-Each procedure clearly sets out how staff will handle complaints and what quality standards and behaviours they are expected to follow when doing so.
+- Organisations publish a local complaints procedure that meets the Complaint Standards and all relevant complaint handling Regulations.
+Each procedure clearly sets out how staff will handle complaints and which quality standards and behaviours they are expected to follow when doing so.

 - Staff actively listen and demonstrate a clear understanding of what the key issues are for the individual, and what outcomes they seek.

-- Staff make sure everyone involved in a complaint (including staff) know how they will look into the issues.
-This includes what information complaints staff will need, who they will speak to, who will be responsible for making the final decision and how they will communicate that decision.
+- Staff make sure everyone involved in a complaint (including staff) knows how they will look into the issues.
+This includes what information complaints staff will need, who they will speak to, who will be responsible for providing the final response and how they will communicate their findings.